 The decorations on top of the loaf are very individual, and can be ornate.
 These hints from Ukrainian Easter by Mary Ann Woloch Vaughn are extremely helpful.
 I did a simple cross and made an Alpha and Omega on either side of the cross, reminiscent of the Paschal Candle decorations.

 We enjoyed spreading the Easter Cheese Mold on the bread.
 At first I was a bit confused, as the name for the dessert cheese is Pascha (or Pashka), very close to the Ukrainian name for the bread.
 And "Pascha" is the Orthodox name for Easter.
 Once I got the names sorted out, I was convinced I had to try the cheese.
-I didn't have an "official" mold, so used the clean clay unglazed flowerpot as per other's directions.
+I didn't have an "official" mold, so used the clean clay unglazed flowerpot as per A Continual Feast's directions.
 Be sure to make ahead (today or tomorrow).
 I omitted the candied fruit.
 My cheese did not mold (it didn't drain), so I ended up serving from the flowerpot.
 It was still delicious.

 This is an absolutely beautiful and delicious dish; versions are prepared in Poland, Russia, the Ukraine, and Latvia.
 It is made in a tall mold (or flower pot), then turned out onto a large platter and decorated.
 Cool and rich, it tastes like a cross between ice cream and cheesecake.
 It goes wonderfully with the sweet Easter breads, such as Kulich, or with the various Easter cakes.